 Massachusetts – Mount Auburn Cemetery

 As one of the oldest cemeteries in the United States – originating in 1831 – The Mount Auburn Cemetery is much smaller than many of the others, but is still undoubtedly worth seeing due to its rural aesthetic.
 Nestled in 72 acres of mature forest, the cemetery was first purchased by the Massachusetts Horticultural Society, who has spent almost 200 years turning the area into something of a small paradise.
-It’s not unusual to see wildlife in the cemetery, which also opens up into a few, beautiful trails, and allows visitors to sit and enjoy nature or play online slots games in the Philippines in the surrounding silence.
+It’s not unusual to see wildlife in the cemetery, which also opens up into a few, beautiful trails, and allows visitors to sit and enjoy nature or play slots in the surrounding silence like many players in the Philippines trying out here.

 Pennsylvania – Laurel Hill Cemetery